Key points:

 Around 1% of people living with a Hepatitis B infection are also infected with HIV.

 Globally, chronic viral Hepatitis causes around 1.3 million deaths each year – around 3,500 deaths a day.
 This is around the same number of deaths per year as Tuberculosis.
+In Europe, however, there are treatment options for these people.

-As with any STI, dealing with Hepatitis can be a struggle physically, mentally, and emotionally.
+Dealing with Hepatitis can be a struggle physically, mentally, and emotionally.
 According to a survey conducted by the World Hepatitis Alliance (WHA) and the ECDC, half of Europeans living with Hepatitis B or C (including people living in the UK) struggled with sharing their diagnoses with other people due to the stigma around the virus.

 The survey also found that a quarter of the participants in seven European countries had not told their friends about living with these infections.
 Almost the same number had not told their families.